dabeaz/dataklasses/README.md

 install it by copying the code into your own project. `dataklasses.py` is small.
 You are encouraged to modify it to your own purposes.

+**Q: What versions of Python does it work with?**

+A: The code will work with versions 3.9 and later.

 **Q: But what if new features get added?**

 A: What new features?
 The best new features are no new features.